I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/nc-dispmprt-dxgk-brightness-set-state.md

 <p>Returns <b>STATUS_SUCCESS</b> if it succeeds.
 Otherwise, it returns one of the error codes that are defined in Ntstatus.h.</p>

 ## -remarks
 <p>For the operating system to be able to adjust screen brightness smoothly, starting with Windows 8 the display miniport driver must report 10 brightness levels, expressed from 0 to 100 percent.
 At a level of zero percent, the screen contents should be barely visible to the user.
 A level of 100 percent is the maximum brightness that the integrated display panel can produce.
 The driver and hardware can support finer brightness control for internal operations.</p>

 <p>When the <a href="..\dispmprt\nc-dispmprt-dxgk-brightness-set.md">DxgkDdiSetBrightness</a> function is called, the driver should select an appropriate slope to provide a smooth brightness transition based on panel characteristics, but any transition must complete in under 500 milliseconds.</p>

-<p>This function should be made pageable.</p>

-<p>For the operating system to be able to adjust screen brightness smoothly, starting with Windows 8 the display miniport driver must report 10 brightness levels, expressed from 0 to 100 percent.
-At a level of zero percent, the screen contents should be barely visible to the user.
-A level of 100 percent is the maximum brightness that the integrated display panel can produce.
-The driver and hardware can support finer brightness control for internal operations.</p>

-<p>When the <a href="..\dispmprt\nc-dispmprt-dxgk-brightness-set.md">DxgkDdiSetBrightness</a> function is called, the driver should select an appropriate slope to provide a smooth brightness transition based on panel characteristics, but any transition must complete in under 500 milliseconds.</p>